 With this guitar you're getting authentic prohibition era looks and tones, with high end build quality and excellent playability.
 It's a great all-rounder with a strong acoustic and amplified tones, and it makes the perfect delta blues porch strummer.

 When played through an amp, we found it to be really responsive to different playing styles.
-Played clean, it had plenty of character and kept its articulation, and with the gain cranked, we really got some nasty blues tones out of this guitar.
+Played clean, it had plenty of character and kept its articulation.
+With the gain cranked, we really got some nasty blues tones out of this guitar.

 - Excellent playability